 What is Sports Premium?

 The government is providing funding of approximately £150 million per annum for the academic year to provide new and substantial Primary School Sports Funding.
-The funding is being jointly provided by the Department for Education, Health and Culture, Media and Sport, and will see money going directly to primary school head teachers to spend on improving the quality of sport and PE for all children.
-Our school received £8,800 for the academic year (2016/2017), £17,640.00 for academic year (2017/18) and £19,523 (2018/19).
+The funding is being jointly provided by the Department for Education, Health and Culture, Media and Sport, and will see money going directly to primary school head teachers to spend on improving the quality of sport and PE for all children. £17,470.00 for the 2021-2022 academic year.
 The money can only be spent on PE and sports in school.